zozzlethena/docs/pages/tokenomics.md

 only include _whitelisted_ tokens.
 Part of the partner onboarding program will include whitelisting of their tokens where needed.

 Partners can request additional tokens to be _whitelisted_.
+There is a complete list of all the whitelisted tokens in the [Gauges Section](/gauges)

 ## Council of Velocimetry